samuelkoskelainen/Reactivities/README.md

 # Reactivities

 - CRUD application that lets you browse, create, update and delete events
-- includes chat feature, registering to events, following other users
+- includes login-system, chat feature, registering to events, following other users

 ## Architecture